Aboodtt404/Merc-Tasks/readme.md

 - Mark tasks as complete
 - Delete tasks
 - View all tasks with their status

-The system uses emojis to make the interface more user-friendly and includes basic error handling for invalid inputs.

 ## Task 3: Banking System
 A basic banking system that implements: